Emergency First Aid Kits

 The only way to control a large traumatic haemorrhage is to pack the wound tightly with Quikclot gauze or, failing that, any large roll of gauze (a wound may take more than 12 feet of gauze) or even a cotton T shirt, and apply pressure.
 Pressure will work to minimize the blood leaking from damaged blood vessels and, hopefully, start the clotting process.
 The fibres of the gauze pack will provide a large surface area for the now sticky blood to clot further, as long as the damaged area is kept immobile.

-You could manage without the following things but they make life easier and offer you some protection against possible bodily fluid infections.
+You could manage without the following things in a dire emergency but they make life easier and offer some protection when dealing with bodily fuids.

 If you have to carry out CPR in the bush, an emergency CPR ventilation mask is compact and much simpler to use than an just an airway with a plastic sheet shield.
 It has a one-way valve, filter and provides an air-tight seal with the face allowing ventilation through both the mouth and nose.
 There are numerous pocket adult CPR masks available but the Laerdal Pocket Mask CPR Barrier Device is one of the better quality ones.
 Buy Now

-Depending on your specific hunt scenario and location and if you are going to carry a backpack, such as the Camelbak for hydration, the following items may be of use in the bush.
-As an example, say you are 10 miles from the truck tracking a wounded buffalo in the late aternoon and your PH gets gored or shot and sustains serious traumatic injury...
+As an example, say you are in the wilderness, 10 miles from the truck tracking a wounded buffalo in the late aternoon and your PH gets gored or shot and sustains serious traumatic injury...
 Assuming you have done your best to stabilise the injured person with your Israeli bandage and Quikclot and called for help, you could be in for a quite a long wait in the dark.
 You will need to turn your attention to light, warmth and protection of your group with some basic survival items.

 Though this list looks scarily long, all these items are lightweight and compact.